hslatman/awesome-industrial-control-system-security/README.md

     </tr>
     <tr>
         <td>
-            <a href="/source/s7-brute-offline.py" target="_blank">S7 Password Bruteforcer</a>
+            <a href="/source/s7-cracker.py" target="_blank">S7 Password Bruteforcer</a>
         </td>
         <td>
-            A tool to bruteforce the password used by S7 instances from a PCAP.
-Created by SCADAStrangelove.
+            A tool to bruteforce the password used by S7 instances from a PCAP using a dictionary.
+[Original](/source/s7-brute-offline.py) created by SCADAStrangelove.
         </td>
     </tr>
     <tr>